jackjliew/ai-openscale/monitor-fairness.md

 1. Set the threshold limit for Fairness, for **`Age`**.

-    A Fairness threshold is used to specify an acceptable difference between the percentage of Favorable outcomes for the Monitored group as compared to the percentage of Favorable outcomes for the Reference group.
+    A Fairness threshold is used to specify an acceptable difference between the percentage of Expected outcomes for the Monitored group as compared to the percentage of Expected outcomes for the Reference group.

-    Consider a model that predicts who should get a loan (`favorable outcome=loan granted`) and who shouldn’t (`unfavorable outcome=loan denied`).
+    Consider a model that predicts who should get a loan (`expected outcome=loan granted`) and who shouldn’t (`unexpected outcome=loan denied`).
 Further, the Monitored value for age is `[18,25]`, and the Reference value is `[26,100]`.
-When the bias detection algorithm runs, if it finds that the percentage of Favorable outcomes for people in the age group `[18,25]` in the last `N` records plus perturbed data is `50%`, while the percentage of Favorable outcomes for people in the age group `[26,100]` is `70%`, then Fairness is computed as 50*100/70 = 71.42.
+When the bias detection algorithm runs, if it finds that the percentage of Expected outcomes for people in the age group `[18,25]` in the last `N` records plus perturbed data is `50%`, while the percentage of Expected outcomes for people in the age group `[26,100]` is `70%`, then Fairness is computed as 50*100/70 = 71.42.

     If the Fairness threshold is set to 80%, then the algorithm will flag the model as being biased, because the computed Fairness is lower than the threshold.
 However, if the threshold is set to 70% then it will not report the model as being biased.